 Sometimes, injections to the knee can help with pain and stiffness.
 Lubricant or corticosteroid injections can often help to relieve pain and allow for a more active lifestyle.
 Corticosteroids can help with inflammation that often causes knee pain and stiffness.

 At Alliance Spine and Pain Centers, we are proud to take a comprehensive and highly progressive approach to healing and pain management that allows us to treat each patient’s pain effectively.
-To learn more about methods to reduce pain, give us a call at 770-590-1078 or visit us here to schedule a pain management consultation.
+To learn more about methods to reduce pain or tips for living with knee pain , give us a call at 770-590-1078 or visit us here to schedule a pain management consultation.